b-robotized/rexroth_datalayer_driver/README.md

 ### Prerequisites

-1.  **Bosch Rexroth ctrlX AUTOMATION SDK**: This hardware interface is built against the public SDK.
+1.  [**Bosch Rexroth ctrlX AUTOMATION SDK**](https://github.com/boschrexroth/ctrlx-automation-sdk/pkgs/nuget/ctrlX-DataLayer): This hardware interface is built against the public SDK.
 You must have the SDK installed and sourced in your development environment.
-    * **[INSERT LINK TO SDK HERE]**

-2.  **Execution Environment**: This driver **must** be run on the ctrlX device itself (e.g., a ctrlX CORE or COREvirtual), so the datalayer is instantiated.
+2. [**Execution Environment**](https://community.boschrexroth.com/ctrlx-automation-how-tos-qmglrz33/post/setting-up-a-ctrlx-corevirtual-xCDAv6Ax0fcyiDc): This driver **must** be run on the ctrlX device itself (e.g., a ctrlX CORE or COREvirtual), so the datalayer is instantiated.

 3.  **ROS2 Control Snap**: The current version of this driver relies on Inter-Process Communication (IPC) to connect to the Data Layer.
 The `datalayer` SDK supports TCP, but due to firewall and security reasons, it is not enabled.
 Therefore, your `ros2_control` node must be packaged and run as a snap on the ctrlX device to have access to the necessary communication channels.